microsoft/CameraTraps/data_management/megadb/README.md

 #### Empty images
 - The one `class` where we do enforce a "taxonomy": all images that are labeled as emtpy of objects of interest should have its `class` property be a list with only the "empty" label.
 Do not use "blank", "nothing", etc.

+## Future

 ### Videos
 - When we have video data, it will be added as a property of the sequence object at the same level as `images`.

+### More properties associated with each class
+- We will create another table `classes` that will associate a `class` property value with additional fields, for each dataset.